cfengine/documentation/reference/promise-types/measurements.markdown

 The `ts_key` file should not be altered.

-Note that if a measurement has _always_ had a value of zero it will not be reported and so not available in Mission Portal Measurements or Host Info pages.
+Note that if a measurement has _always_ had a value of zero it will not be reported and so not available in Mission Portal Measurements or Host info pages.

 It is important to specify a promise `handle` for measurement promises, as the names defined in the handle are used to determine the name of the log file or